 6. Create SMART goals

-Follow the SMART goal format.
-If you’re in the midst of your “shitty first draft,” you might set a word count goal for the week.
-If you are rewriting, working for a specified amount of time each day or for the week will allow more flexibility.
+If you’re rewriting, working for a specified amount of time each day or for the week will allow more flexibility.

 Having a predetermined sharing schedule will create a structure for critiquing others’ work and submitting your own.
-For example, my writing group has members share 20-40 pages of work every two months.
-The pages are to submitted two weeks prior to our monthly critique sessions.
+For example, one writing group I participated in had members share 20-40 pages of work every two months.
+The pages were submitted two weeks prior to our monthly critique sessions.

 8. Ask for what you need